 This policy covers our Academy's approach to Relationship and Sex Education.
 It was produced by the PSHCE Lead through consultation with the Senior Leadership Team.
 We define Relationship and Sex Education as teaching the fundamental building blocks and characteristic of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and adults.
 It is lifelong learning about physical, moral and emotional development.
 It is about the understanding of the importance of stable and loving relationships, respect, love and care.
 We view a partnership of home and school as vital in providing RSE and understand that RSE is the right and responsibility of the parent/carer.
 The Academy provides RSE to support parents/carers in fulfilling their responsibility.
-The role of parents/carers are the first teachers of their children.
+The role of parents/carers in the development of their children's understanding about relationships is vital.
+Parents/carers are the first teachers of their children.
 Parents/carers have the most significant influence in enabling their children to grow and mature and to form healthy relationships.